jourdanmauricio/astro-doc-full-stack/src/pages/blog/leetcode.md

 <details>
 <summary>Ver</summary>

-Given an integer x, return true if x is a palindrome, and false otherwise.
+**Problem**: Given an integer x, return true if x is a palindrome, and false otherwise.

 **Example 1**: